-We'd highly recommend it - especially if you're main reason for doing so is to downloaded pirated videos and games.
+We'd highly recommend it - especially if your main reason for doing so is to downloaded pirated videos and games.
 Because torrenting VPNs effectively make your movements online anonymous, nobody can tie your activity back to your IP address.
-So you don't need to worry about aggressive letters through the door telling you to cease and desist.
+So, you don't need to worry about aggressive letters through the door telling you to cease and desist.

 Is torrenting safe with a VPN?

 As well as giving all the data you exchange online end-to-end encryption, torrenting with a VPN turned on also helps to keep your identity completely anonymous.
-That means there's no chance for your ISP or anybody else finding out who you are or what you're downloading online.
+That means there's no chance for your ISP or anybody else to find out who you are or what you're downloading online.

 Is a free download good enough for torrenting?

 In a word...no.
 There are some genuinely excellent free VPN downloads out there that function perfectly well for letting you check emails on public Wi-Fi and basic IP spoofing.
 But they tend to limit the data you use, throttle internet speed and, in some cases, won't allow P2P activity whatsoever.

 So for torrenting, it pays to grab a premium version like ExpressVPN or NordVPN - both of which are VPNs with free trials.

 VPNs are fantastic for online privacy, but if your VPN connection drops for any reason you'll immediately be at risk from having your IP details leaked - a real problem if you're downloading something dodgy.
 A kill switch shuts off your entire internet connection the moment its own connection drops, and thus keeps your IP address hidden.
 You can learn more about them in our dedicated guide to VPN kill switches.